iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 |---|---|
 | Analysing the effectiveness of ChatGPT its AI-generated responses should yield results which are useful to the user.
 Next for the efficiency, the system should also provide responses within an acceptable time.
 Furthermore for learnability, the user may need some onboarding time to phrase their queries for effective AI usage. | This may include other services that could offer competition to ChatGPT – especially those who make use of OpenAI's existing API but with a much more intuitive user interface.
 Another de-motivator, would be the limitations of the user's device, such as network speed or availability of hardware acceleration. |

-## 4.2 Creating multiple chats, searching for particular chats and searching for specific words or phrases
+## 4.2 Creating multiple chats, searching for particular chats, and searching for specific words or phrases

 | System de-motivators | External de-motivators |
 |---|---|